Episode 15 ~ Jo Bradshaw, Everest summiteer, and expedition leader with just one mountain left to complete the seven summits!

 Previous

-Episode 16 ~ Hari Budha Magar and Justin Oliver Davies, double lower limb amputees aiming to summit Everest.
+Episode 16 ~ Hari Budha Magar MBE and Justin Oliver Davies, double lower limb amputees aiming to summit Everest.

 Next